spack/spack/lib/spack/docs/environments.rst

 ^^^^^^^^^^^^

-Once some user specs have been added to an environment, they can be concretized. *By default specs are concretized separately*, one after the other.
+Once some user specs have been added to an environment, they can be concretized.
+By default, environments *concretize all the root specs in a self-consistent way* to ensure that each package in the environment comes with a single configuration.
+This mode of operation is usually what is required by software developers that want to deploy their development environment.
+Alternatively, environments can be *concretized separately*.
 This mode of operation permits to deploy a full software stack where multiple configurations of the same package need to be installed alongside each other.
 Central installations done at HPC centers by system administrators or user support groups are a common case that fits in this behavior.
-Environments *can also be configured to concretize all the root specs in a self-consistent way* to ensure that each package in the environment comes with a single configuration.
-This mode of operation is usually what is required by software developers that want to deploy their development environment.

 Regardless of which mode of operation has been chosen, the following command will ensure all the root specs are concretized according to the